 WAYS TO SUPPORT

-Patrick and Joyce by making a financial donation using your credit or debit card.
+Patrick and Joyce by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens